Check out these videos for an explanation of all the ways to play the INSTRUMENT 1.

 String Flip Mode sets whether the INSTRUMENT 1 is oriented for a left or right-handed player.
 Selecting Left or Right will lock it in that orientation.
 Selecting I1 flip means that the accelerometer inside the INSTRUMENT 1 will sense the orientation and automatically change.

-Arpeggiator is a switch that can be turned on or off.
-When the arpeggiator is on, notes will activate at a set tempo as long as you hold down a key, pad, or string.
+Arpeggiator will cause notes to activate at a set tempo as long as you hold down a key, pad, or string.
 If multiple notes are played and held, they will play over and over in the order they were activated.
 The tempo can be adjusted by tapping in the app, or set to a specific BPM.
+The rate of the notes can also be set to a specific note value